Due to COVID-19, Reach4Sky is moving our swim events to 2022

 Skylar was born perfectly healthy.
-He was a happy, chubby baby who was hitting all his milestones until 6 months old when he suddenly stopped being able to sit-up.
-Being a big baby and extremely verbal and social, his doctor wasn’t concerned.
-However, by 9 months old, when he still wasn’t sitting up, mommy intuition set in.
-Our pediatrician scheduled Skylar with a neurologist which was baffling at the time.
+He was a happy, chubby baby who was hitting all his milestones until six months old when he suddenly stopped being able to sit up.
+His pediatrician was not concerned about him since Skylar was exceptionally verbal and social.
+However, when he still was not sitting up at nine months old, mommy intuition set in.
+Skylar's pediatrician scheduled him with a neurologist, which was baffling at the time.
 What did Skylar's inability to sit up have to do with his brain?
-His brain was working perfectly fine, actually better than fine... at 9 months old Skylar was already speaking in short sentences.
+His brain was working perfectly fine, actually better than fine.
+At nine months old, Skylar was already speaking in short sentences.
 After a quick assessment and a simple blood test, Skylar was handed a terminal diagnosis.
-He was text book for SMA.
-His body was floppy and weak but his mind was sharp.
-We were absolutely blind-sided, numb and lost...
-Not only were we suddenly faced with a disease with no known cure, but if Skylar survived past 2, he would be severely disabled requiring an endless sea of mobility and respiratory equipment.
+He was textbook for SMA.
+His body was floppy and weak, but his mind was sharp.
+We were blind-sided, numb, and lost.
+Not only were we suddenly faced with a disease with no known cure, but if Skylar survived past two, he would be severely disabled, requiring an endless sea of mobility and respiratory equipment.

-17 years ago, SMA was a relatively unknown disease, but we quickly learned we were not alone - CureSMA (formally Families of SMA) played a vital role in our success as parents as we navigated Skylar's extensive and overwhelming needs.
+Twenty years ago, SMA was a relatively unknown disease.
+Still, we quickly learned we were not alone - CureSMA (formally Families of SMA) played a vital role in our success as parents as we navigated Skylar's extensive and overwhelming needs.
 The day after Skylar's diagnosis, a family was at our house offering emotional support and advice on how to face our new life.
-A week later a care package arrived with soft blankets and light weight toys that Skylar would have the strength to manipulate.
-Two months later Skylar was on a plane to Salt Lake City to participate in a research study and he was put on an FDA approved ALS drug (which was proving to be beneficial for children with SMA).
+A week later, a care package arrived with soft blankets and lightweight toys that Skylar would have the strength to manipulate.
+Two months later, Skylar was on a plane to Salt Lake City to participate in a research study, and he was prescribed an FDA-approved ALS drug (which was proving to be beneficial for children with SMA).
 CureSMA provided a national support network of families dealing with the same crisis at their annual conference.
-For 3 days we would gather so Skylar could zoom around in his power chair with other kids just like him and we could meet with a team of doctors to learn about the latest physical therapy techniques, orthopedic devices, respiratory treatments and mobility equipment.
-Then we would go home and educate our doctors and care givers who were still completely in the dark with regard to SMA.
+For three days, we would gather so Skylar could zoom around in his power chair with other kids like him, and we could meet with a team of doctors to learn about the latest physical therapy techniques, orthopedic devices, respiratory treatments, and mobility equipment.
+Afterward, we would go home and educate our doctors and caregivers, who were still completely in the dark concerning SMA.

 For more information about Cure SMA, please check out their website at curesma.org